 However, challenges remain, and manufacturers must continue to up their content marketing game to achieve their goals.

-The CMI report, sponsored by IEEE GlobalSpec, highlighted these five key findings:
+The CMI report, sponsored by GlobalSpec, highlighted these five key findings:

 1. Manufacturing marketers are becoming more strategic